lnyemba/jx/README.md

 #rpc.js

-This file implements a expressive **AJAX** handler that is W3C Compliant
+This file implements a expressive **AJAX** handler that is W3C Compliant: This makes it incompatible with versions of Internet Explorer that are not W3C compliant.

 **HttpClient.instance**